SpectoLabs/hoverfly/docs/pages/keyconcepts/modes/modes.rst

 Hoverfly modes
 ==============

-Hoverfly has five different modes.
+Hoverfly has six different modes.
 It can only run in one mode at any one time.

 .. toctree::